-Currently Dr Key is working on the British Academy funded project ‘In the palm of your hand: A biomechanical study of stone tool design, use, and ergonomics throughout early human evolution’.
-Using a combination of electromyography, grip analyses and geometric morphometrics, this project will investigate the functional consequences of variable Lower Palaeolithic tool forms and the extent to which early tool design choices were influenced by ergonomic principles.
+Prior to his current appointment, Dr Key was a British Academy Postdoctoral Fellow.
+During this time his research used a combination of electromyography, grip analyses and geometric morphometrics to investigate the functional consequences of variable Lower Palaeolithic tool forms, and the extent to which early tool design choices were influenced by ergonomic principles.

-Prior to undertaking his Postdoctoral Fellowship with the British Academy, Dr Key was a Lecturer in Biological Anthropology at the University of Kent.
-Previous to this Alastair received his PhD in Biological Anthropology from the University of Kent and MSc in Palaeoanthropology and Palaeolithic Archaeology from University College London.
+Previous to this, Alastair received his PhD in Biological Anthropology from the University of Kent and MSc in Palaeoanthropology and Palaeolithic Archaeology from University College London.